An Introduction to Geometric Topology: Orbifolds

 There are also many interesting non-compact orbifolds.

-\begin{example} A fundamental domain for $\PSLZ$ was shown in Fig.~\ref{modular_group:fig}.
-By gluing its sides we see that the hyperbolic orbifold $H^2/_{\PSLZ}$ is non-compact and contains two rotational points of order 2 and 3, see Fig.~\ref{orbifold_Farey:fig}. \end{example}
+\begin{example} A fundamental domain for $\PSLZ$ was shown in Figure \ref{modular_group:fig}.
+By gluing its sides according to the action we see quite easily that the hyperbolic orbifold $H^2/_{\PSLZ}$ is non-compact and contains two rotational points of order 2 and 3, see Figure \ref{orbifold_Farey:fig}. \end{example}

 \begin{ex} The 1-dimensional compact orbifolds are $S^1$ and the segment $[0,1]$ with mirrored endpoints.
 Show that there are coverings $S^1 \to [0,1]$ of degree 2, and also coverings $[0,1] \to [0,1]$ of any positive degree. \end{ex}